Theological Vision for Physical Space

 Two Errant Views of the Material World to Avoid

 As modern Christians we are tempted to believe to two errant views of the material world.
 The first is the error of materialism, which, technically defined, means that matter is the ultimate reality and governing force behind every thought and action.
 One may also understand materialism less technically to refer to the accumulation of material things as markers of status and significance.
-In our culture, people often define themselves by what they possess (houses, business, leases, trophies, etc) or to what group they belong (champions, biggest, exclusive, etc).
+In our culture, people often define themselves by what they possess (houses, businesses, hunting leases, accomplishments, etc) or to what group they belong (clubs, alma maters, exclusive groups, etc).
 In a culture that prizes these things, buildings take on meaning as status symbols.
 We often make decisions regarding our homes, for example, based upon cultural norms or how we would like to be perceived by those around us rather than on considerations of biblical aesthetics, God’s providential provision in our lives, or the practice of hospitality.
 In this way, buildings become idols or substitute gods in our lives.
 It was, in fact, a building program that prompted God to scatter human beings to the ends of the earth and confuse their language (Genesis 11:1-9).

 The second error is that of platonic dualism, which de-emphasizes material things in favor of focusing on the “spiritual” realm.
 One version of this philosophy that has influenced Christianity is gnosticism, which among other things teaches that our souls (i.e., our true selves) are trapped in our physical bodies and that salvation involves the soul’s escape from its bodily imprisonment.
 Platonic dualism has worked its way into the vocabulary and praxis of the church through the church’s emphases on “saving souls” and the popular understanding among many evangelical Christians that all material things will be destroyed upon the return of Christ who will usher in a “spiritual” heaven.